« If everything shall stay as it is, then everything has to change »

 The Majestic Lion – The Lion from behind – The Roaring Lion – The Lion lying in ambush for the Attack – The Sleeping Lion (good to see the additional breathing holes in the lion’s palate) – The Lion resting at his Mother’s Side.

-Also with respect to their state evenly wonderful A-qualities
+Also with respect to their state evenly splendid A qualities

-of plates 1-6 forming the actual part of this impressive suite.
-Plates 6-7 rather a supplement because of different scenery – inside of a menagerie at Augsburg – and caption.
-The extremely wide margins between 7 and 12 cm top and below and 3.5 cm laterally resp.
+of the basic plates 1-6 of this quite magnificent suite – inspired by Marc de Bye’s 8-sheet set of 1664 after Paulus Potter? – whose plates 7 & 8 are to be considered rather a supplement since deviating in both scenery – inside of a menagerie at Augsburg – and caption.
+The splendidly wide margins between 7 and 12 cm top and below and 3.5 cm laterally resp.
 And in such a manner then

 for some rarely that tempting